nadavmatalon/alt_accessor/README.md

 <p><strong>alt_accessor</strong> seeks to offer a ruby-based equivallent of the original <strong> attr_accessor</strong> method.</p>

+<p>By utilizing metaprogramming techniques, this method creates methods dynamically to access and to set instance variables.</p>

-<p>The new method was created according to the TDD methodology using Rspec for testing (Rspec tests file included in the repo).</p>
+<p>The method was created according to the TDD methodology using Rspec for testing (Rspec tests file included in the repo).</p>